gangz/Tetris/IoP_Tetris.md

     Then it tell me that class Shape should not be in GraphcisController file.
     Move it to a new file now.
     OK, shape Factory was added

+13. It's time to display shape in GUI
+    Graphcis driver need a new API 'drawCell' to draw the block in special shape    Add the drawCell, and updated the integrated test cases.